 Marc B. Nathanson entered into a letter agreement with Charter for a term that expired in November 2002.
-Under this agreement, Mr. Nathanson served as Vice-Chairman and as a director of Charter.
+Under this agreement, Mr. Nathanson served as Vice Chairman of Charter's Board of Directors and as a director of Charter.
 During the term of this agreement, Mr. Nathanson received a benefit equal to approximately \$200,000 per year, which Charter paid to a company controlled by Mr. Nathanson Mr. Nathanson continues to hold the title of Vice Chairman, a non-salaried non-executive position with Charter.